On this page

 Dropping collections from a

-You should always explicitly create collections for use with Queryable Encryption.
-Using implicit collection creation will not create necessary indexes and metadata collections, resulting in poor query performance.
+Always explicitly create any collections that use Queryable Encryption.
+Implicit collection creation doesn't create the necessary indexes and metadata collections, resulting in poor query performance.

 The query type you specify for a field when creating the collection in